kaifjr/ARITHMETIC-OPERATIONS-USING-8086/README.md

 ## RESULT

-Thus, the Assembly Language Programs for 8086 to perform arithmetic operations (Addition, Subtraction, Multiplication, and Division) using both direct and indirect methods were successfully written and executed using MASM.
+Thus, the Assembly Language Programs for 8086 to perform arithmetic operations (Addition, Subtraction, Multiplication, and Division) using both direct and indirect methods were successfully written and executed